 Michelle Wade is an Assistant Professor in the Department of Public Policy and Administration at West Chester University (WCU) where she teaches courses in WCU’s Master of Public Administration Program.
 Her primary research interests focus on how people construct and negotiate social identities (such as gender, race, and ethnicity) in community organizations and how those organizations can create opportunities for both exclusion and empowerment.
 Her work on gender and social networks has been published in American Politics Research.
 Prior to joining West Chester University, she was an Assistant Professor of Political Science at Northwest Missouri State University.

+Meredith-Joy Petersheim is a Visiting Lecturer of Political Science at Clemson University and an Adjunct Instructor of Political Science at Winthrop University.
+She received her Ph.D. in Political Science at the University at Buffalo in 2010.
 Her main research areas include international organizations, political economy, and bridging the gap between domestic and international politics.
 Her most recent work has focused the effect of foreign direct investment on regionalism, the role the European Union has had in promoting democracy, and the evaluation of the Eurozone’s policies on combating corruption in Europe.
 Her work has been published in the Journal of European Integration and American Politics Research.

 Dr. Petersheim enjoys teaching classes in International Relations, Comparative Politics, American Politics, and Research Methods.
 She is a charter member of the Winthrop Women’s Coalition.
 Dr. Petersheim has previously served as Secretary, New Membership Chair, and Newsletter Editor for the National Women’s Caucus for Political Science and continues to fulfill the role of Newsletter Editor of the National Women’s Caucus for Political Science.